istio/community/EARLY-DISCLOSURE.md

 To be eligible for the early disclosure mailing list, your organization must:

 1. Have an actively monitored security email alias for our project.
+This cannot be a personal email address, it must be a corporate address owned by the organization.
 2. Be involved in redistributing Istio or have a product with close coupling to Istio.
 3. Have a user base not limited to your own organization.
 4. Be a participant and active contributor in the Istio community.